aptech/docs/docs/isunique.rst

 Purpose
 ----------------

-Returns a 1 if the dataframe contains all unique observations, otherwise returns a 0.
+Returns a 1 if the data contains all unique observations, otherwise returns a 0.

 Format
 ----------------
 .. function:: ret = isunique(x [, varlist])

     :param x: data
-    :type x: dataframe
+    :type x: matrix or dataframe

-    :param varlist: Optional, varlist.
+    :param varlist: Optional, list of variables to include in the check.
 Default is across all variables.
     :type varlist: string array

     :return ret: 1 if ``x`` contains unique observations across the specific ``varlist``, otherwise 0.